— Finnish star duo for the first time in Norway.

 Sonata for Cello and Piano No. 1 in E minor, Op.
 38 -

 Senja Rummukainen is considered one of the most internationally significant cellists of her generation.
-After winning the Turku Cello Competition in 2014 and reaching the final of the Tchaikovsky Competition in 2019, she has performed as a soloist with the BBC Symphony Orchestra, the Cleveland Orchestra and the Helsinki Philharmonic, among others, and she made her debut at the BBC Proms in 2024.
+After winning the Turku Cello Competition in 2014 and reaching the finals of the Tchaikovsky Competition in 2019, she has performed as a soloist with the BBC Symphony Orchestra, the Cleveland Orchestra and the Helsinki Philharmonic, among others, and she made her debut at the BBC Proms in 2024.
 Göteborgs-Posten has described her as "a fantastic cellist".
 In 2026, she was awarded a scholarship from the prestigious Borletti-Buitoni Trust.

 We wish you an enjoyable, unique concert experience with us.
 Welcome!

-Photo: Eeva Suutari (Rummukainen)
+Photo: Eeva Suutari (Rummukainen) / Maarit Kytöharju (Tanner)